pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

 - spherical cuts
 - cylindrical cuts

-Operations result in the creation of a new SQW/DND object and are performed to the Image Pixels using data from the backing `PixelBlock`.
+Operations result in the creation of a new SQW/DND object and are performed to the Image Pixels using data from the backing `PixelData`.

 ### Operations